-This stunning little island, roughly 3km long and no more than 500m wide, has been linked to the mainland via a narrow road bridge since the 1960s, but it still feels like it is a very separate place where time has stood still.
+This stunning little island, roughly three kilometres long and no more than 500 metres wide, has been linked to the mainland via a narrow road bridge since the 1960s, but it still feels like it is a very separate place where time has stood still.

 The island's importance to the Portuguese for trade with other colonies has resulted in a real mixing of cultures and, besides Mozambican and Portuguese, you will find Malay, Indian and Brazilian influences on the local cuisine and history.
 There are 52 national monuments on the island, which is divided into two: the Portuguese-built Stone Town in the northern half and the African built Macuti Town at the southern end.

-Start planning your beach trip by calling one of our Mozambique specialists on 01993 838 560
+Start planning your tailor-made trip to Ilha de Moçambique by contacting one of our Mozambique specialists